-If you have a gas water heater and the gas is turned off for any reason, you will need to relight the pilot light before the unit can start heating again.
+If you have a gas water heater in your Glendale home and the gas is turned off for any reason, you will need to relight the pilot light before the unit can start heating again.
 In gas water heaters, the pilot light works to ignite the gas coming into the unit so it can be burned to heat up the water.
 If the pilot isn’t lit, the gas can’t ignite and the water heater won’t work.
-Relighting the pilot is usually a fairly simple process, and here is everything you need to know to do it.
+Relighting is usually a fairly simple process, and here is everything you need to know to do it.

 Identifying the Type of Pilot Light